List of Miss Universe runners-up and finalists: 1st Runner-Up

-There were instances that the winner is not replaced by the first Runner-Up, when she decides to voluntarily resign from her position, given the formal permission from the organization (1952 and 1974).
+There were instances that the winner is not replaced by the First Runner-Up, when she decides to voluntarily resign from her position, given the formal permission from the organization (1952 and 1974).

+The second place finisher being designated as 1st runner-up has been awarded seventy-three times (1952–2024).

 This table lists the number of 1st Runner-Up titles by country.
 There are some special considerations: